Visual cliff: Original study

 Gibson and Walk (1960) hypothesized that depth perception is inherent as opposed to a learned process.
 To test this, they placed 36 infants, six to fourteen months of age, on the shallow side of the visual cliff apparatus.
 Once the infant was placed on the opaque end of the platform, the caregiver (typically a parent) stood on the other side of the transparent plexiglas, calling out for them to come or holding an enticing stimulus such as a toy.
-This allowed so the infant would be motivated to crawl across towards them.
+This gave the infant the motivation to crawl across towards them.
 It was assumed if the child was reluctant to crawl to their caregiver, he or she was able to perceive depth, believing that the transparent space was an actual cliff.
 The researchers found that 27 of the infants crawled over to their mother on the "shallow" side without any problems.
 A few of the infants crawled but were extremely hesitant.
 Some infants refused to crawl because they were confused about the perceived drop between them and their mothers.
 The infants knew the glass was solid by patting it, but still did not cross.
 In this experiment, all of the babies relied on their vision in order to navigate across the apparatus.
 This shows that when healthy infants are able to crawl, they can perceive depth.
 However, results do not indicate that avoidance of cliffs and fear of heights is innate.